microsoft/pxt-arcade/docs/tutorials/lyla-jr.md

 ![You finished your game!](/static/tutorials/lyla/finish.gif "You finished your game")

 You made a video game!

-Try playing it with your friends.
+You can play with one other friend on the same keyboard, or start a game with more friends by clicking **Done** and clicking "Host Multiplayer Game".

 ```blockconfig.global